cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 If this value is a string or array of strings, then the `config_get` command will be executed to produce _structured_ output and the string(s) will be used as lookup keys.

+**WARNING: structured output, although elegant, may not be supported for all commands or all platforms.
+Use with caution.**

 ```yaml
 # show_version.yaml